-To prepare, it’s best to have the instructions for your motherboard at the ready.
+To prepare, it’s best to have the instructions that came with your best gaming motherboard at the ready.
 If this has long gone, then you could always search the make and model to see its layout.
 Failing that, simply check the motherboard’s markings to see which is right for you.

 1. Which SSD should you choose – 2.5-inch or M.2?